Dear Ms. Vicki,

 The truth is, you must regain control of your house.
 Children need modeling, and they need discipline.
 This will be easier than you think because you have two children in school.
 When they return home after school, they will discover a "new sheriff in town."

 I believe in quick rewards for changing behavior.
 You need to spend more time catching your children being good and rewarding them for it.
-For now, they should earn all of their privileges, including watching television, playing computer games, playing outside, etc.
+For now, they should earn all of their privileges, including watching television, playing computer games and playing outside, etc.

 Your children are old enough to understand yes and no, and what is acceptable and unacceptable.
-It may take a week or two for them to catch on, but they will probably catch on sooner rather than later because children crave structure and guidance.
+It may take a week or two for them to catch on, but they will probably get it sooner rather than later because children crave structure and guidance.

 When your husband left, things went awry.
 They are probably reacting to the lack of structure.
-Now, if their behavior continues despite this new approach and if you notice things like increased irritability, changes in their sleeping and eating patterns, or any signs of regression in their functioning, then you should talk to your primary care manager for more guidance.
+If their behavior continues despite this new approach and if you notice things like increased irritability, changes in their sleeping and eating patterns, or any signs of regression in their functioning, you should talk to your primary-care manager for more guidance.

-In the meantime, build yourself a network of support.
-You will need the support of family, friends and even spiritual support.
-Take some time for yourself during the day and take walks or go to the gym for exercise.
+In the meantime, build yourself a support network.
+You will need the support of family and friends, and even spiritual support.
+Take time for yourself during the day and take walks or go to the gym for exercise.